ivanchenoweth/laravel-realworld-example-app/readme.md

 `php artisan run`
 > A popup appear: A new process is now listening on port 8000 but is listening on interface 127.0.0.1 which is internal.
 You should change to be remotely available.
 Would you want to add a redirect for this port so it becomes available ?
 > chose Yes, and other popup appear: Redirect is now enabled on port 8000.
 External URL is https://routefd29czi6-something.openshiftapps.com
-- go to the adminer.php in the URL adding /adminer.php with the credentials
+- go to the adminer.php in the URL https://routefd29czi6-something.openshiftapps.com/adminer.php with the mysql credentials
+- edit the .env file to change mysql